Brandon Crawford Player Props: Giants vs. Dodgers

 Dodgers Pitching Rankings

-- The pitching staff for the Dodgers has a collective eight K/9, which ranks 24th in the league.
+- The eight strikeouts per nine innings put together by the Dodgers pitching staff ranks 24th in MLB.

-- The Dodgers have the 15th-ranked team ERA among all MLB pitching staffs (4.55).
+- The Dodgers' 4.55 team ERA ranks 16th across all MLB pitching staffs.

-- Dodgers pitchers combine to surrender six home runs (0.6 per game), the third-fewest in the league.
+- Dodgers pitchers combine to surrender the third-fewest home runs in baseball (six total, 0.6 per game).

 © 2023 Data Skrive.
 All rights reserved.